fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/1_the_basics.md

 stuff
 # => nil
 ```
-The word `stuff` was printed to the console and then a `nil`, which is Ruby's way of saying 'nothing', was returned.
+The string object `"stuff"` was printed to the console and then a `nil`, which is Ruby's way of saying 'nothing', was returned.
 See this:
 ```ruby
 a = puts "stuff"
 puts a